sofiapm/vc-message-timeline-angular/README.md

 # VC Message Timeline - Angular

-Simple frontend in Angularjs and Bootstrap for `VC Message Timeline` sails.js API.
+Simple frontend in Angularjs and Bootstrap for `VC Message Timeline` sails.js API, which allows users to create a message timeline where they post and reply to messages.

+Frontend was developed using AngularJS 1.6 and Bootstrap 3.3

+Backend can be found [here](https://github.com/sofiapm/vc-message-timeline/tree/release/v0.1.0)

 ## Login Information